 The National Archives is working to promote compliance with the Code of Practice on the management of records in all public authorities.

-Section 46 of the Freedom of Information Act 2000 requires the Lord Chancellor to issue a Code of Practice on the management of records.
+Section 46 of the Freedom of Information Act 2000 required the Lord Chancellor to issue a Code of Practice on the management of records.
 First published in November 2002, the code was revised and re-issued in July 2009.

 The Information Commissioner and the Chief Executive of The National Archives have signed a Memorandum of Understanding setting out how they will work together on promoting and monitoring the code.